elsanussi-s-mneina/nato-phonetic-alphabet-in-rescript-2/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

+(Note: I had to refresh the web page the first time I ran npm start, but subsequent times worked immediately.)

 ### npm run build